Tickets to Ice Cube & Cypress Hill Aussie tour on sale Wednesday

 In news that’s got teens of the '90s giddy, some of hip-hop’s heavy-hitters are making their way Down Under in March 2023.
 American rapper and actor Ice Cube is celebrating the 30th anniversary of his famous 1993 Lethal Injection album, with Cypress Hill and The Game in tow.
-They’ll be performing at the Qudos Bank Arena, as well as in Melbourne, Adelaide and Brissy.
+They’ll be performing at Rod Laver Arena, as well as in Sydney, Adelaide and Brissy.

 They’re big names, and the shows will be big, in-your-face productions.
 “I love performing in Australia.
 It’s been four long years since my last visit and I can’t wait to return for a couple of history-making shows in 2023,” says Mr Cube, who’s famous for politically-driven solo albums.
 He's also known for his lyrics on N.W.A’s 1988 album Straight Outta Compton, which were instrumental in the development of gangsta rap.
 Ice Cube’s musical mastery saw him and N.W.A. inducted into the Rock and Roll Hall of Fame in 2016.